+- Patient Name & Date of Birth

+- MRN (if available)

 - Date & Time of draw

-- Site of draw e.g. RAC or CL
+- Site of draw e.g. RAC

-- · Legible initials, or Meditech Code
+- Legible initials of collector

 - Place label vertically on the side of bottle so as not to obscure the barcode on the bottle.

-- If no patient label, make sure to include patient name & MRN or DOB.